Report: Cyber Threat Landscape 3.2

 Who were the top threat actors active in the GCC during this period?

-The five most active threat actor groups identified were Keymous+, DieNet, 313 Team, L4663R666H05T, and Fatimion Cyber Team.
+The five most active threat actor groups identified were Keymous+, DieNet, 313 Team, L4663R666H05T, and Handala.
 These groups remain active beyond the observation window.

 How can organizations in the GCC protect themselves from cyber threats?